fire/com-chibifire-ass-imp-plugin/README.md

-# Godot Fbx importer
+# Godot Asset Import importer

-A fbx importer for godot.
-The plugin converts from fbx to gltf2.
+An Asset Importer for godot.
+The plugin converts from various 3d formats to gltf2.